fintechstudios/ververica-platform-k8s-operator/README.md

 This operator works with both the Community and Enterprise editions of the Ververica Platform, with the caveats:
 * `VpNamespaces` are not supported by the Community Edition, so the manager will not register those resources
-* The `spec.metadata.namespace` field must either be left empty or set explicitly to `default` for all `Vp` resources
+* The `spec.metadata.namespace` field must either be left unset or set explicitly to `default` for all `Vp` resources

-Find out more about [the editions here](https://www.ververica.com/getting-started).
+Find out more about [the editions here](https://www.ververica.com/pricing-editions).

 ## Docker